University of King's College: Late 20th century and 21st century

-Today, there are over 1,000 students at King's, which represents significant growth over enrolment in the 1960s and 1970s.
-Its first-year class is made up mainly of Foundation Year Program students.
 In 2001, the FYP class was 274 students, with slightly over a hundred of these students coming from Ontario.
 The growing number of students from out of province reflects King's growing academic reputation and its transformation from a small, local college to a nationally acclaimed university.
-However, King's maintains strong ties to its host city and province and the number of Nova Scotians attending King's rose 23 per cent between 1994 and 2004.
+However, King's maintains ties to its host city and province and the number of Nova Scotians attending King's rose 23 per cent between 1994 and 2004.

-The largest ever FYP class was in 2004, with 309 students.
+The largest FYP class was in 2004 with 309 students.
 However, the administration has resolved to cap future classes at just under 300.
-With improved retention rates, the school's population looks to stabilize at around 1,200 in future years.
 The number of students leaving after first year has dropped significantly since the introduction of the upper year inter-disciplinary programs.

-King's' transformation from a small college catering mainly to local Anglican students into a more intellectually cosmopolitan university with a strong national profile has been a resounding success.
 In terms of teaching quality, King's has been placed in the same academic league as top Canadian research universities like McGill and Toronto.
-One recent academic commentator summed up King's growing renown for its quality of teaching and eccentric student culture by remarking "If there is a Harvard of the North, it’s more likely King’s than McGill — although a better analogy would be a cross between Harry Potter’s Hogwarts and Camp Wanapitei in Temagami."
+An academic commentator summed up King's growing renown for its quality of teaching and eccentric student culture by remarking "If there is a Harvard of the North, it’s more likely King’s than McGill — although a better analogy would be a cross between Harry Potter’s Hogwarts and Camp Wanapitei in Temagami."
 The new programs, combined with a rigorous set of academic expectations and a cooperative academic culture, have proven a hit with high achieving high school students.
 Conservative estimates put the entrance average of first year King's students at 87%, or a strong A in Canadian high school marks.